jdcloudcom/en/API/Virtual-Machines/Virtual-Machines/createInstances.md

 # createInstances

 ## Description
-Create one or more VMs with specified configurations.  <a href="http://docs.jdcloud.com/virtual-machines/api/create_vm_sample">Please refer to details for the parameters.</a><br>
+Create one or more virtual machines with the assigned configuration, with the creation divided into three modes: 1. common mode, 2. using high availability group, and 3. using startup template.
+In three modes, when the virtual machine instance is created, the required and optional parameters are different.
+See details in <a href=”http://docs.jdcloud.com/virtual-machines/api/create_vm_sample”>Detailed Instructions of Parameters</a><br>
 - Creating a VM requires real-name verification
 - Instance Type
     - Can query the API <a href="http://docs.jdcloud.com/virtual-machines/api/describeinstancetypes">DescribeInstanceTypes</a> to get specification information for a specified region or availability zone.
     - It is not possible to use an off-line, or a sold out instance type.
 - image
+    - Windows Server 2012 R2 Standard Version 64-bit Chinese Version SQL Server 2014 Standard Version SP2 memory shall be larger than 1GB;
     - All Windows Server all image cannot selecte an instance type that has exceeded 64 cores vCPU.
     - Can query the API <a href="http://docs.jdcloud.com/virtual-machines/api/describeimages">DescribeImages</a> to get image information for a specified region.
     - The selected image must support the seled instance type.
 Can query the API <a href="http://docs.jdcloud.com/virtual-machines/api/describeimageconstraints">DescribeImageConstraints</a>  to get instance type limit information for the specified image.<br>
 - Network Instance Type
     - Specify primary network interface configuration information
         - SubnetId must be specified
-        - You can specify the EIP specification to constrain the EIP to be created, the bandwidth value range is [1-200] Mbps, and the step size is 1 Mbps
+        - You can specify the EIP specification to constrain the EIP to be created, the bandwidth value range is [1-100] Mbps, and the step size is 1 Mbps
         - The primary private IP (primaryIpAddress) of primary network interface can be specified, and then the maxCount can only be 1
         - The security group (securityGroup) needs to be within the same VPC as the the subnet (Subnet)
         - At least one security group must be specified when a VM is created, and at most 5 security groups can be specified.
 If no security group is specified, the default security group is used by default.
-        - The primary network interface deveIndex will be set to 1
+        - The primary network interface deviceIndex will be set to 1
 - Storage
     - System Disk
         - Disk classification, system disk support local or cloud